Beckhoff/TF2000_Server_Samples/README.md

 [NetworkTime](Extensions/NetworkTime/) or the
 [RandomValue](Extensions/RandomValue/) sample.
 Both are relatively short but contain many of the most commonly used features:
-Registering listeners, handling symbol requests, storing settings in the extension configuration.
+Registering listeners, handling symbol requests, and storing settings in the extension configuration.

 Every extension can define its own set of error codes.
 The